 Top running back targets to monitor at 2022 NFL trade deadline

-Top running back targets to monitor at 2022 NFL trade deadline originally appeared on NBC Sports Chicago
+Top running back targets to monitor at 2022 NFL trade deadline originally appeared on NBC Sports Philadelphia

 Some big-name running backs already have been on the move.